py-study-group/beginner-friendly-programming-exercises/exercises.md

 Warning!
 For this problem it's ok after spending some time to look for the solution.

 # ex.11
 You have started working and you are wondering how many things you can buy with the money you've earned.
-A PS4 cots 200$, a Samsung phone 900$, a TV 500$, a game skin 9.99$
+A PS4 costs 200$, a Samsung phone 900$, a TV 500$, a game skin 9.99$

 Create a program:
 * Notice that you can't but half TV or 1/4 of PS4.